eForms Logo

 2. Gather the Required Information

 Creating and recording the deed may seem daunting.
-However, through prior research, the parties can obtain the necessary information and move forward with confidence.
+However, through prior research, the parties can obtain the necessary information and confidently move forward.
 The following details are crucial to know before executing the transfer and heading to the registry:

 • Preparer’s By – If the grantor cannot fill out their own form, they should find an individual to assist with writing the form.